-The system accelerator engines (FIR, IIR) dissipate some dynamic power in the V{DD_INT} domain as part of the total internal dynamic current ($I{DD_INT_TOT}$) equation in the processor data sheet.
-This power is accounted for in the V{DD_INT} section of the Power Estimation tab in a series of pull-down yellow cells in the Resource Usage table.
+The system accelerator engines (FIR, IIR) dissipate dynamic power in the V{DD_INT} domain.
+This is as part of the total internal dynamic current ($I{DD_INT_TOT}$) equation in the 'Total internal power dissipation' section of processor data sheet.
+This power is mentioned in the V{DD_INT} section of the Power Estimation tab in a series of yellow cells in the Resource Usage table.
+These yellow cells should be written with the percentage of time for which each instance of FIR or IIR is active.
+50% active time is selected by default.
 The selectable mode options for each row provide a look-up value into associated tables on V{DD_INT} Accelerators in the calculator.

-Only the Typical usage setting is available, as discussed in Estimating Accelerator Contribution to Internal Dynamic Current (IDD INT ACCL DYN).
+Only the Peak usage setting is available, as discussed in Estimating Accelerator Contribution to Internal Dynamic Current (IDD INT ACCL DYN).